Blockchain-Learning-Group/dapp-fundamentals/course-content/ticTacToeExercise.rst

     - `Video Tutorial [19-24] <https://drive.google.com/open?id=1c7-UmionniBh9AV-VwOUgGn5xnk71I7K>`_

-19. Add a storage variable to signify the game has ended, line 10
+18. Add a storage variable to signify the game has ended, line 10
 --------------------------

 ::

     bool public gameOver_;

-20. If a winner was found update that the game has ended, line 43
+19. If a winner was found update that the game has ended, within the ``takeTurn`` function line 38
 --------------------------

 ::

     gameOver_ = true;

-21. Add a storage variable to count how many turns have been taken, will use this variable to define if a draw has occured, line 11
+20. Add a storage variable to count how many turns have been taken, will use this variable to define if a draw has occured, line 11
 --------------------------

 ::

     uint256 public turnsTaken_;

-22. After a turn is taken update the turns taken storage variable, line 41
+21. After a turn is taken update the turns taken storage variable, within the ``takeTurn`` function line 36
 --------------------------

 ::

     turnsTaken_++;

-23. Add a conditional that if 9 turns have been taken the game has ended with no winner, line 46-48
+22. Add a conditional that if 9 turns have been taken the game has ended with no winner, within the ``takeTurn`` function line 41-43
 --------------------------

 ::